UM-R-for-EnvSci-Registered-Student/wk04-Tidytuesday-commentary/README.md

 All their data (including previous weeks) is available in their [GitHub repo](https://github.com/rfordatascience/tidytuesday)

-The data for [this week](https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-10-06) (Week 41, based on the weeks of the year) is about the NCAA Women's Basketball Tournament.
+The data for [this week](https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-10-06) (Week 41, based on the weeks of the year) is about the **NCAA Women's Basketball Tournament**.

 ## Your tasks